apple-oss-distributions/xnu/doc/mach_ipc/guard_exceptions.md

 one single send-once right for a reply port.
 Reply ports are not allowed to extend more than one single send-once right at any given moment.

+### `kGUARD_EXC_INVALID_NOTIFICATION_PORT` 0x00100006

+- **ReportCrash Name**: N/A,
+- **Target meaning**: port name
+- **Payload meaning**: the IOT_ port type of the notification port

+This exception is thrown when a process attempts to register for a notification (such as port-destroyed, dead-name, or no-senders) using a port type that is not allowed to receive notifications.

+This is usually a programming mistake where the wrong port type was used when requesting notifications via `mach_port_request_notification()`.

+### `kGUARD_EXC_CV_NOTIFICATION_PORT_REQ` 0x00100008

+- **ReportCrash Name**: N/A,
+- **Target meaning**: port name
+- **Payload meaning**: the IOT_ port type of the notification port

+This exception is thrown when a containment vessel process attempts to register for a notification (such as port-destroyed, dead-name, or no-senders) without using the `IOT_NOTIFICATION_PORT` port type.

+Containment vessels are hardened processes that must use `IOT_NOTIFICATION_PORT` for all notification registrations to enforce strict security policies.
+This is usually a programming mistake where a containment vessel used a regular port type instead of `IOT_NOTIFICATION_PORT` when requesting notifications via `mach_port_request_notification()`.

+### `kGUARD_EXC_MACH_EXC_THREAD_SET_STATE` 0x00100007

+- **ReportCrash Name**: N/A,
+- **Target meaning**: The thread state flavor being set,
+- **Payload meaning**: The pid of the process which replied to the mach exception (0 if audit token was not present)

+This exception is thrown when a process attempts to set the thread state of another process via a reply to a mach exception without proper entitlements or debugging permissions.

 ### `kGUARD_EXC_MOD_REFS_NON_FATAL` 0x00200000